LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Implementations

 Click in the middle of a predicate name in a predicate indicator in a scope directive and select the "Go to Implementations" or "Find All Implementations" menu or context menu items.
-Alternatively click in an entity name to go/find all entities implementing, importing, extending, instantiating, or specializing the selected entity.
+Alternatively, click in an entity name to go/find all entities implementing, importing, extending, instantiating, or specializing the selected entity.

 ### Hover contents